Pocket Listings in Seattle?

 The real answer is that if you have an offer, whether it is listed in the mls or not, you need to evaluate that offer on its individual merits and not assume that it is not the highest offer you will get in the long run.

 Many if not most times when we happen upon a listing that we need to sell for more than the owner paid for it, the price the owner paid for it was MORE and not less…if they bought it outside of the mls system.
-In my experience For Sale By Owner properties are likely to ask more than an agent would list it for, and there are no savings past through to the buyer.
+In my experience For Sale By Owner properties are likely to ask more than an agent would list it for, and there are no savings passed through to the buyer.

 Reuben,